agenceepsilon/frontend-boilerplate/README.md

 ### 1.1.0

 * Grunt:
-    * Seperation on unique file for each tasks
+    * Separation on unique file for each tasks
 * Bower:
     * ``sass-mercury`` replace ``meduseld``
 * Forms: